 A 90-day, single-entry travel visa to Tanzania costs $50.
 This visa allows you to travel between the mainland and Zanzibar, an important consideration if you’re wishing to add this exciting beach destination to your travel itinerary.

 Note that things are a little different for US citizens visiting Tanzania.
 A tourist visa will cost you $100, not $50.
 This price difference is the result of a special Tanzania-USA travel agreement.
 The tourist visa it buys is valid for a year, and allows for multiple 90-day entries into the country.
 You can also travel between the mainland and Zanzibar as often as you like.

 Remember that to get a visa your passport will need to be valid for six months from your date of arrival in Tanzania, as is standard practice in most countries.
 So if your passport is ageing out, best you get onto renewing it quick quick!

 You can apply for a Tanzania visa online.
 Note that you’ll be applying for a Tanzania Tourist Visa, also known as an Ordinary Visa.
 We recommend this route as being the easiest.
 You can also obtain a visa when you land in Tanzania.
 Chat to us if you have any questions about applying for your Tanzania Visa.

 While insurance is a somewhat unsexy topic, it’s a crucial one and we recommend you don’t skip reading this section!

-Traveller’s insurance is a must for anyone undertaking to climb Kilimanjaro.
-In fact, travel insurance for climbing up to an elevation of 6,000 m is a requirement.
+Traveller’s insurance is a must for anyone undertaking to hike Kilimanjaro.
+In fact, travel insurance for hiking up to an elevation of 6,000 m is a requirement.

 When taking out travel insurance, we suggest choosing one that offers cover for all of the following (which is what we do personally when travelling):